Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 Ishite-ji Temple

-Ishite-ji Temple is a Spiritual Sanctuary on the Shikoku Pilgrimage and is one of the 88 sacred sites on the Shikoku Pilgrimage route.
+Ishite-ji Temple is a Spiritual Sanctuary on the Shikoku Pilgrimage route, one of 88 sacred sites.

 This beautiful temple complex features an impressive three-story pagoda, intricate carvings, and a unique cave adorned with Buddhist statues.
 You can wander through the peaceful grounds and experience the spiritual atmosphere that has attracted pilgrims for centuries.